MicrosoftDocs/cpp-docs/docs/cpp/attributes.md

 ### `[[msvc::flatten]]`

 The Microsoft-specific attribute `[[msvc::flatten]]` is very similar to `[[msvc::forceinline_calls]]`, and can be used in the same places and in the same way.
-The difference is that `[[msvc::flatten]]` will `[[msvc::forceinline_calls]]` all calls in the scope it is applied to recursively, until no calls are left.
+The difference is that `[[msvc::flatten]]` will `[[msvc::forceinline_calls]]` all calls in the scope it's applied to recursively, until no calls are left.
 This may have consequences for the resulting code size growth of the function or the throughput of the compiler, which you must manage manually.

 ### `[[msvc::forceinline]]`